 1858: According to her tombstone, Abraham & Sarah Megahan's daughter Drusilla died on March 29, 1858 at the age of 12.
 She is buried in the Old Stone Church Cemetery near Marklesburg in Huntingdon County.

-1860: In the 1860 federal census of Penn Township, Huntingdon County, Abraham Megahan is enumerated as a 43-year-old gunsmith with property valued at $300.00.
-Also living in his household are 42-year-old Sarah, __-year-old Rebecca, 19-year-old Louisia, 17-year-old Mary M., 11-year-old Uriah, 9-year-old David, 5-year-old John R., and 4-year-old Milton.
-(Something was wrong with this transcript because Sarah was missing and Rebecca was listed as 42-years old.
-I edited the transcript the way I suspect it should be, but I need to look at the census again.)
+1860: In the 1860 federal census of Penn Township, Huntingdon County, Abraham Megahan is enumerated as a 43-year-old gunsmith with real estate valued at $300.00 and personal property valued at $100.00.
+Also living in his household are 42-year-old Sarah, 20-year-old Rebecca, 19-year-old Louisia, 17-year-old Mary M., 11-year-old Uriah, 9-year-old David, 5-year-old John R., and 4-year-old Milton.

 1870: In the 1870 federal census of Penn Township, Huntingdon County, Abraham Megahan is enumerated as a 53-year-old gunsmith with personal property valued at $250.00 and real estate valued at $800.00.
-Also living in his household are 52-year-old Sarah, 23-year-old Matilda, 19-year-old David, 19 (printer) and 14-year-old Milton.
+Also living in his household are 52-year-old Sarah, 23-year-old Matilda, 19-year-old David, and 14-year-old Milton.

 1871: The following excerpt is from the December 13, 1871 issue of the "Huntingdon Journal" newspaper.
 It shows Abraham Megahan serving as the Administrator of the estate of David Householder.